The Epstein List

 2011–2015: Allegations Surface

-• Survivors and witnesses, including Virginia Giuffre, publicly allege that Epstein trafficked minors to the island, referring to it as a hub for his illicit activities.
-The location begins to draw media attention as the site of alleged abuse.
+During this period, survivors and witnesses, including Virginia Giuffre, made public allegations that Epstein trafficked minors to the island, labeling it a hub for his illicit activities.
+Little Saint James began to attract media attention as the site of alleged abuse.

 July 2019: Epstein Arrested